ChizKay/flask-pymongo-yum-recipe/README.md

 ### Acknowledgements

-- I received inspiration for this project from the code institute>task-manager>mini project. used the code from that particular project as a guide.
+- I received inspiration for this project from the code institute>task-manager>mini project.
+Used the code from that particular project as a guide.